Non Harassment/Non Discrimination Policy (includes Sexual Harassment Prevention Policy)

 NO RETALIATION

-Unlawful retaliation can be any action that could discourage an employee from coming forward to make or support a workplace harassment claim including, but not limited to being discharged, disciplined, discriminated against, having their personnel file disclosed, except where such disclosure is permitted by applicable law, or otherwise subject to adverse employment action.
+Unlawful retaliation can be any action that could discourage an employee from coming forward to make or support a workplace harassment claim including, but not limited to being discharged, disciplined, discriminated against, having their personnel file disclosed, except where such disclosure is permitted or required by applicable law, or otherwise being subject to adverse employment action.
 Adverse action need not be job-related or occur in the workplace to constitute unlawful retaliation (e.g., threats of physical violence outside of work hours).

 Retaliation is unlawful under federal, state and (where applicable) local law.
 The New York State Human Rights Law protects any individual who has engaged in a “protected activity.”
 Protected activity occurs when a person has: